 Modern clean energy systems are software-driven.
 We teach students how AI and data analytics are used in energy management, predictive maintenance, and grid optimization, skills that elevate technicians into higher-value roles.

-We work with tribal colleges and community colleges near tribal lands to develop or expand clean energy certificate programs.
+We work with First Nations colleges, polytechnics, and community colleges near Indigenous communities to develop or expand clean energy certificate programs.
 Accessible, local education removes the barrier of relocating for training.

 Real compensation for real work.
 Interns contribute to active solar installations, EV charging deployments, energy audits, and project management.
-Pay removes the financial barrier that keeps many tribal youth from unpaid opportunities.
+Pay removes the financial barrier that keeps many Indigenous youth from unpaid opportunities.

-Each intern is paired with an experienced tribal energy professional who provides guidance on technical skills, workplace navigation, and career planning.
-Mentors are from tribal communities, providing culturally grounded support.
+Each intern is paired with an experienced Indigenous energy professional who provides guidance on technical skills, workplace navigation, and career planning.
+Mentors are from Indigenous communities, providing culturally grounded support.

-Internship stipends are funded through federal workforce development grants, tribal capacity building programs, and industry partnerships.
-This removes cost barriers for tribes that want to participate but lack discretionary budget.
+Internship stipends are funded through programs like the Indigenous Skills and Employment Training (ISET) program, ESDC workforce development funding, Indigenous capacity-building grants, and industry partnerships.
+This removes cost barriers for First Nations that want to participate but lack discretionary budget.

 Post-internship support includes resume building, interview preparation, and direct introductions to employers in the clean energy sector.
 We track placement outcomes and follow up at 6 and 12 months to ensure long-term success.

 Every dollar spent on outside consultants is a dollar that could build local capacity.
-When tribal members hold the technical knowledge, the community retains control over its energy future.
-Outside expertise should supplement tribal capacity, not replace it.
+When Indigenous members hold the technical knowledge, the community retains control over its energy future.
+Outside expertise should supplement Indigenous capacity, not replace it.

 Solar installations have 25-to-30-year lifespans and require ongoing operations and maintenance.
 EV charging networks expand every year.
 These are not temporary construction jobs.
 They are long-term careers that provide stability and growth for workers and their families.

-Clean energy workers earning good wages in tribal communities spend those wages locally.
+Clean energy workers earning good wages in Indigenous communities spend those wages locally.
 Housing, food, services, and local businesses all benefit.
-One clean energy job in a tribal community creates ripple effects that extend far beyond the energy sector.
+One clean energy job in a Indigenous community creates ripple effects that extend far beyond the energy sector.

-We are seeking partners across tribal government, education, industry, and funding to build this program the right way.
-Every partnership strengthens the pipeline and expands opportunities for tribal youth.
+We are seeking partners across Indigenous government, education, industry, and funding to build this program the right way.
+Every partnership strengthens the pipeline and expands opportunities for Indigenous youth.

-We are looking for tribes ready to be among the first to implement the youth program.
-Pilot communities help shape the curriculum, host interns, and provide feedback that makes the program stronger for every tribe that follows.
+We are looking for First Nations ready to be among the first to implement the youth program.
+Pilot communities help shape the curriculum, host interns, and provide feedback that makes the program stronger for every First Nation that follows.

-Community colleges, tribal colleges, and trade schools can help develop training pathways that lead to recognized credentials.
+Community colleges, Indigenous colleges, and trade schools can help develop training pathways that lead to recognized credentials.
 We bring the clean energy industry knowledge; you bring the educational infrastructure and accreditation.

-Federal agencies, state programs, and philanthropic organizations can fund internship stipends, training materials, and program operations.
-Tribal youth workforce development delivers measurable outcomes that align with clean energy deployment goals.
+Federal departments, provincial programs, and philanthropic organizations can fund internship stipends, training materials, and program operations.
+Indigenous youth workforce development delivers measurable outcomes that align with clean energy deployment goals.

-Solar developers, EPC contractors, EV charging companies, and utilities can host interns, provide mentors, and build a pipeline of skilled workers who understand tribal energy projects from the inside.
+Solar developers, EPC contractors, EV charging companies, and utilities can host interns, provide mentors, and build a pipeline of skilled workers who understand Indigenous energy projects from the inside.

-We are looking for pilot tribes, educational partners, and funding organizations to bring the Tribal Youth Program to life.
-Whether you lead a tribal community, run a training program, or fund workforce development, there is a role for you in this effort.
+We are looking for pilot First Nations, educational partners, and funding organizations to bring the Indigenous Youth Program to life.
+Whether you lead a Indigenous community, run a training program, or fund workforce development, there is a role for you in this effort.

 Start the Conversation